-Microsoft Azure AD® · Cloudflare for Teams documentation
+Microsoft Azure AD®

 61503835-b6fe-4630-af88-de551dd59a2.

-To configure Access to use Azure groups, make sure you toggle on the Support groups switch as you set up Azure AD on your Teams dash.
+To configure Access to use Azure groups, make sure you toggle on the Support groups switch as you set up Azure AD on your Zero Trust dash.

 This will enable you to select Azure AD groups when creating or editing a group.
 When asked for the Azure group ID, you must input the